 - News Coverage: A public relations strategy is working with reporters that influence your target audiences to create stories that feature your people, products and brand.
 Be proactive with journalists.
 Don’t just wait for them to find you.
 Good coverage can attract leads and add credibility to your other sales and marketing efforts.
 Opportunities include talking to reporters to be in their stories and submitting stories for publication.
 Be sure to repurpose your coverage on your website and in your other sales and marketing efforts for credibility such as with your sales team.

 - Timely Content: Develop commentaries, proprietary research, white papers, and shorter insight posts that will interest your audiences.
 Videos, webinars, and infographics are also becoming more popular.
 Post the content on your own channels such as your website and distribute through your own digital marketing efforts like email.
 You can also increase your reach by submitting them to news publications and websites where financial advisors and investors spend their time.

 - Digital Marketing: Marketing automation strategies can keep your message in front of thousands of clients – and prospects – at the same time.
 Using social media like LinkedIn and Twitter are becoming effective ways for advisors to engage with fund firms.
 While these strategies take a commitment of time and resources, you will be amazed at the analytics over time.
 You’ll be able to track who is engaging with your content across your website, email marketing, and social media – specific names, not just aggregate numbers.
 These top leads or clients can then be called on by your sales team.
-But be sure to avoid ways on wasting your money.
+But be sure to avoid wasting your money.